suhai/koExercise/README.md

 ## Tools
 This was built with knockout.js, bootstrap css, jquery, underscore.js, and run on a simple express server and a mongodb database.
+Note that the purpose of this is for me to understand the knockout.js.
+As a result I focused on functionality and not the appearance / css.